apify/apify-docs/docs/web_scraping_101/anti_scraping_introduction.md

 There are two ways to work around rate limiting.
 One option is to limit how many pages on a single site you scrape concurrently, and possibly even introduce delays (after reaching the original limit).
 The other is to use proxy servers and rotate IP addresses after a certain number of requests.

-To lower the concurrency, when using the [Apify SDK](https://sdk.apify.com/docs/typedefs/basic-crawler-options#maxconcurrency), just pass the `maxConcurrency` option to your crawler's setup.
+To lower the concurrency when using the [Apify SDK](https://sdk.apify.com/docs/typedefs/basic-crawler-options#maxconcurrency), just pass the `maxConcurrency` option to your crawler's setup.
 If you use actors from [Apify Store](https://apify.com/store), you can usually set the maximum concurrency in the actor's input.

 ## [](#http-request-analysis) HTTP request analysis